Greetings from The Town of Nederland Public Works’ Snow Removal and Maintenance Team!

 - Why isn’t every member of the Public Works department out plowing during a storm?

-The Town only employs seven people in the Public Works department.
-Two employees are dedicated to ensuring Town has clean drinking water and proper wastewater processing, which is a full-time job to keep up with state standards.
-This leaves 5 employees to plow over a sixteen-hour timeframe.
-Three drivers begin at 4 am with 2 other employees starting at noon, who work until 8 pm.
+The Town employs only nine people in the Public Works department and alternates shifts seven days a week.
+Four employees are dedicated to ensure Town has clean drinking water and proper wastewater processing, which is a full time job to keep up with state standards.
+This leaves 5 employees to plow over a 12- to 14-hour time frame.
+Two drivers begin at 4am, with 1 employee starting at 6am, and two others starting at 7am, who work until 6pm.
 At times, drivers will work a 12-hour shift, so that with an overlap of schedules there may be up to 5 drivers out for a few hours.
 Snow plowing is extremely hard on equipment and machinery breaks down.
 If a vital piece of plowing equipment fails, it will need to be fixed.
 Employees also get sick or take time off to deal with personal issues or are scheduled to attend training.
 Please remember that the Town of Nederland has limited resources and a small staff who appreciate your patience and the understanding that we are doing everything we can.

 - I drive a two-wheel drive car that gets stuck in my driveway when it snows.
 I park on the road during storms but am afraid a plow will hit my car.
 Can’t drivers be careful of my car and/or not pile snow in the parking spot when my car is not there?